MetPX/sarracenia/doc/Dev.rst

 Example:

-A release in January 2016 would be version as ``metpx-sarracenia-2.16.01a01``
+A release in January 2016 would be versioned as ``metpx-sarracenia-2.16.01a01``

 Cutting a New Release
 ~~~~~~~~~~~~~~~~~~~~~